-Want to put several horses in a steel container and then transport them on a commercial cargo ship in the summer heat?
-Most people with an ounce of compassion would realize that this is unethical and dangerous for the animals, but the company TOTE Maritime Puerto Rico currently moves Thoroughbreds via cargo ship from Florida’s Port of Jacksonville to San Juan.
+Why would someone put several horses in a steel container and then transport them on a commercial cargo ship in the summer heat?
+Most people with an ounce of common sense and compassion would realize that this is dangerous and unethical, but the company TOTE Maritime Puerto Rico currently moves Thoroughbreds via cargo ship from Florida’s Port of Jacksonville to San Juan.

-People in the racing industry continue to transport horses on cargo ships because the cost is often lower than air transport.
+People in the racing industry continue to transport horses on cargo ships because the cost is often lower than that of air transport.
 Owners save money at the horses’ expense.
-TOTE Maritime Puerto Rico has refused to ban this outdated practice, even though humane options for transportation exist.
-With temperatures expected to soar over the upcoming summer months, it’s likely that more horses will die if immediate action isn’t taken.
+TOTE Maritime Puerto Rico has refused to ban this outdated practice, even though humane transportation options exist.
+With high temperatures expected for the remainder of the summer, it’s likely that more horses will die if immediate action isn’t taken.

 Please urge Dr. Alejandro Perez, the state animal health officer for the Puerto Rico Department of Agriculture, to stop issuing import licenses for horses transported via cargo ship.